 IELTS Academic Training: The IELTS academic module is mainly aimed by candidates who wish to study in an international institute.
 Although, there can be a certain requirements of bands in each module or overall score depending on country, college and university.
 However, some people who immigrate or wish to work in an English speaking environment may be required to do the academic module.

-IELTS General Training: The IELTS general training module is for people who wish to move to an English speaking country such as Canada, UK, USA, Australia, and New Zealand.
+IELTS General Training: The IELTS general training module is for people who wish to move to an English speaking country such as study in Canada, UK, USA, Australia, and New Zealand.

 Listening: The listening section in both the tests consists of four parts with four separate recording sections with forty questions in total.
 The only thing to be kept in mind when practicing the speaking test is that candidate only gets to hear the recording once and it lasts for around thirty minutes or so.